Research-Squirrel-Engineers/DGUF_PointSamplingTool/Draft.md

 ### Developer perspective

+The source code of the PointSamplingTool is publicly available on Github and the software is liecense under the terms of the GNU GPL.

 #### Documentation and tests

 * **Does a source code documentation exist and, if applicable, is an HTML variant of it available?**
+The python script does not include a HTML documentation, but contains numerous comments in the available source code.
+Even though it would be advisable to create a HTML documentation that is appropriate for Python, one has to take into account the scope of the QGIS plugin and its frame of reference.
+A QGIS plugin contains certain fixed structures which should be obvious to anyone developing a QGIS plugin.
+The source code is also comparatively limited and can be assessed by the average developer without too much effort.

 * **Is the build process documented and, if applicable, automated by means of build scripts?**
+  The build process is not documented, but in this case this is also not necessary, as a QGIS plugin only needs to be extracted into the QGIS plugin folder.

 * :heavy_exclamation_mark:**Is the documentation up to date and does it address all functions of the programme?**
+  No source code

 * **Is there developer documentation that promotes further software development?**